jayagami/auto-apply-xtu-settings/README.md

 **You should konw what you are doing!!!Test before.**

-__You don't need follows anymore, now all you need to do is input xtu profile name__
+__all you need to do is input xtu profile name. [auto-apply-profile](https://github.com/jayagami/auto-apply-xtu-settings/releases/tag/auto-apply-profile)__

 First time write ps scripts, never learned before, could be a mess.